 Verification is a process, mandated by the U.S. Department of Education, to ensure information provided on a student’s FAFSA (Free Application for Federal Student Aid) is accurate.
 Each year, the U.S. Department of Education selects applicants for verification.
 The verification process requires the Financial Aid & Scholarships office to confirm the data supplied by the student and/or parent(s).
 If a student’s FAFSA is selected for verification, KU will send an email notification to the student.

 KU students who have been selected for verification.

 Verification may take up to four weeks after all required documentation is received by the office of Financial Aid and Scholarships (FAS).
-The verification process cannot be completed until the FAS receives all required documentation.
+The verification process cannot be completed until FAS receives all required documentation.
 A student will not be awarded financial aid until all required information is received and processed by KU FAS, completing the financial aid file.

-If information from documents submitted conflicts with a student’s FAFSA, the FAS may require additional information to resolve the discrepancy.
+- If information from documents submitted conflicts with a student’s FAFSA, FAS may require additional information to resolve the discrepancy.

-What is acceptable documentation for information from the Income Tax Return?
+What is acceptable Income and Tax Information?

 What if I didn’t file an Income Tax Return?

 If the student, student’s spouse and/or parent are required by the IRS to file an income tax return.
 A signed copy of the return must be submitted.
 Contact the IRS at www.irs.gov or 800-829-1040 regarding filing status.
 Students at the University of Kansas may visit Legal Services for Students at 2030 Burge Union for tax assistance.